 You see, they don’t care that you have three certifications or if you finished in the top 1% of all the candidates taking the ACE personal trainer exam in 2019.

-They can’t see that because your certification isn’t something you stick to yourself.
+They can’t see that because you don’t stick to your certification.

-The way you carry yourself and your overall demeanour is there for all to see, however.
+However, the way you carry yourself and your overall demeanor is there for all to see.

 How should a personal trainer dress

-For most personal trainers starting in the business, their first place of employment is more than likely going to be a fairly large gym that will have a uniform.
+For most personal trainers starting in the business, their first place of employment will likely be a fairly large gym with a uniform.

-And that’s a good thing because it takes a lot of pressure away from having to decide on a range of personal trainer outfits that you would have to wear every day.
+And that’s a good thing because it takes a lot of pressure away from deciding on a range of personal trainer outfits you must wear daily.

 But what if you get a job at the small gym in your neighborhood or when you move from that large franchise gym to another that doesn’t have a uniform at all?